Fire Pits for Wood Deck

 This fire pit will have very clean lines, with the control panel on one side.
 The remote tank can be placed behind your furniture so that it cannot be seen by your guest.

-- Clean design of Envirostone
+- The clean design of Envirostone

 - Remote tank for easy tank exchange